Information for Leaders, Trainers and volunteers

 Our aim is to create consistency and familiarity without repetition.
-Within the six activity themes there will be a wide range of topics to choose from, which will be different in each section - so although the overall themes will be the same, the subjects covered will not.
+Within the six activity themes, there will be a wide range of topics to choose from, which will be different in each section - so although the overall themes will be the same, the subjects covered will not.
 There will be a wide range of subjects for Leaders and girls to choose from.
 Find out more about the six themes.

 Our timeline for the changes

 The changes will take three years.
 It might seem like a long time, but we want to make sure we get the new programme right for you and your girls.
 Plus, we want to offer members lots of opportunities to get involved.

 Summer 2017 – we sent you a free taster pack of the exciting new unit meeting activities to try out with your girls - and you let us know what you thought.

 Summer 2018 – the new programme is launched but there’s a transition period of a year - so you can continue to use some of the current programme while you get to grips with the new one.

 September 2019 – we will have switched over completely to the new programme!